 Day 1 UK - Cape Town

-Travelsphere’s Private Chauffeur door-to-door airport transfer collects you from home for your overnight flight to Cape Town today.
+Travelsphere’s Private Chauffeur Service collects you from home for your overnight flight to Cape Town today.

 Day 2 Cape Town

 On arrival in Cape Town, we'll transfer you to your hotel, with your sightseeing starting en route.
 Located on the shores of the Atlantic, with Table Mountain as a backdrop, Cape Town occupies a spectacular setting and you'll take in fabulous views as we approach it.
 You'll see many of the city's highlights including Table Mountain - on some days the top of the mountain is shrouded by clouds, a natural phenomenon known as the tablecloth - a beautiful sight.
 Join your fellow guests for a welcome drink this evening.

 There's a great day ahead as we set off to explore the Cape Peninsula.
 We'll head along Chapman's Peak, one of the most spectacular coastal drives in the world, reaching Cape Nature Reserve and Cape Point.
 Our return journey is made via Boulders Beach, where we'll see its famous penguin colony.
 We continue through Simon's Town, Fish Hoek and Muizenberg, and make a final stop at the wonderful Kirstenbosch Botanical Gardens.
 We will also visit Table Mountain, and if the weather is favourable, you'll have chance to go on the cable car.